 Years of practice have led to extensive variety in their chocolate making.

-They make four different types of chocolate – 70%, 85%, 100% and milk – and craft it into truffles, candies, hot chocolate and 60 flavors of bars.
+They make four different types of chocolate – 70%, 85%, 100% and milk – and craft it into truffles, candies, hot chocolate and 60 flavours of bars.

 Fernie is in the far southeast of British Columbia, near the Alberta border.

-So far, there are only a handful of bean to bar chocolate makers in British Columbia.
+So far, there is only a handful of bean to bar chocolate makers in British Columbia.

 While artisan chocolate making might never catch up to coffee, the movement is growing.

 After all, what sane person doesn’t love chocolate?